(Last Update 2/17/14 at 10:20 am)

 - Soliciting, the sale of raffle tickets, and the posting of handbills is in violation of state statutes and city ordinances and is strictly prohibited.

-Smoking is strictly prohibited in the following areas: Buildings, PEPSI Grandstand, Kiddieland, all Livestock Barns and surrounding areas, Horse Arena and stands.
+Smoking is strictly prohibited in the following areas: Buildings, PEPSI Grandstand, Kiddieland, all Livestock Barns and surrounding areas, Horse Arena and viewing stands.

 All youth under the age of eighteen (18) years are required to be accompanied by a parent (21 & older) to be admitted to the South Carolina State Fair after 7:00 pm.